-AP Courses From List Below Early College (EC) and College Credit Plus (CCP) Points Tests) ACT Score Career Tech (Each course is worth 1 Academic Point) AP English 12 AP Calculus AP Biology (Each course taken is worth .25 Academic Point) Academic Points will will be ea accum points AIR te ic Points arned for ulating on the ests or native nents. will b toward laude s the foll nic Points e earned s the cum system for owing ACT cores.
-Academic Points will be earned towards the cum laude system for following: AP Chemistry AP US History be given for earning grades A AIR Points Acad Points ACT Score Acad Points Complete Career Tech Program AP Government through C- in any 20-25 3 30-36 3 (Two year program AP Euro CCP or EC 19-16 2 25-29 2 or one year History AP course.
-15 1 21-24 1 STNA) 0.5 points Economics AP Spanish AP Art Academic Points will not be given for AP courses earning a D+ or below Spanish AP ArtPoints will not be given for CCP and ECcademic ints willCCP and ECbe given for AP oursesEC earning a D+ or below. natively ssed ents.
-Earn an Ohio Means Jobs Readiness Seal 0.5 points Pass certification 0.5 points
+AP Courses From List Below Early College (EC) and College Credit Plus (CCP) AIR Points (Five Tests) ACT Score Career Tech (Each course is worth 1 Academic Point) AP English 12 AP Calculus AP Biology AP Chemistry (Each course taken is worth .25 Academic Point) Academic Points will be given for earning grades A through C- in Academic Points will be earned for accumulating points on the AIR tests or alternative assessments.
+Academic Points will be earned towards the cum laude system for the following ACT Scores.
+Academic Points will be earned towards the cum laude system for following: Complete Career Tech Program

-Students in the class of 2021 and 2022 will continue on the unweighted scale and current laude system.
-Students in the class of 2021 and 2022 can request weighted transcripts.
+AP US History AP Government AP Euro History any CCP or EC course.
+AIR Points Acad Points ACT Score Acad Points (Two year program or one year STNA) AP Economics AP Spanish Academic Points will not 20-25 3 30-36 3 0.5 points AP Art be given for CCP and EC 19-16 2 25-29 2 Earn an Ohio Means Jobs Academic Points will not courses earning a D+ or below.
+15 1 21-24 1 Readiness Seal be given for AP courses earning a D+ or below a D+ of below.
+Alternati 0.5 pointsPass certification0.5 points